-Solution → I really loved the course but particularly enjoyed engagement with other providers/sharing ideas

-- Solution ⇒ I've learned that I need to incorporate my organisation's values into everything we do - ∞ Make recruitment process fun Get residents involved. - Solution → I have learned that recruitment shouldn't be all about what's 'required'.
+- > Inspiration to Change!
+I cannot wait to evaluate and improve our recruitment process. - I really loved the course but particularly enjoyed engagement with other providers/sharing ideas - I've learned that I need to incorporate my organisation's values into everything we do - ➤ Make recruitment process fun Get residents involved. - ➤ I have learned that recruitment shouldn't be all about what's 'required'.
 Who are you and what can you bring?